 North Falls Graphic Novel Series

-Mental Health California and the Sacramento County Department of Health Services, Division of Behavioral Health Services through the voter approved Proposition 63, Mental Health Services Act (MHSA), presents the North Falls Graphic Novel Series, a teen spy-thriller about a tech-savvy high school senior and his two best friends trying to outsmart an AI operative.
-The trio are members of the North Falls High School Technology Club, and have formed a team to compete in the AI Codebreaker Challenge.
-As the three friends pull their weight for the top prize, they discover a secret operation—The Organization—has infiltrated their neighborhood under the cover of goodwill.
-They learn its CEO will stop at nothing to become a global AI leader.
-She’s masterful at staging chaos, and shakes down one of the friends for their advanced hacking skills in her quest for world AI domination.
+Mental Health California and the Sacramento County Department of Health Services, Division of Behavioral Health Services through the voter approved Proposition 63, Mental Health Services Act (MHSA), present the North Falls Graphic Novel Series, a teen spy-thriller about a tech-savvy high school senior and his two best friends trying to outsmart an AI operative.

 click here to view the pod@7 partnership brochure